Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

-Someone who may have or has Sjogren's syndrome should visit a doctor for a diagnosis and treatment recommendations.
+Someone who may have or has Sjogren's syndrome should visit a doctor for a diagnosis and treatment.
 Other saliva or gland problems should also be checked by a doctor if they persist.
 These problems include a change in saliva texture or pain that may be coming from a salivary gland or duct.

 Relieving the Discomfort

 A doctor and a dentist should be consulted about the best treatments for Sjogren's syndrome.
 The doctor may prescribe specific medications and will probably suggest other helpful steps to relieve symptoms.
 Sucking sugarless candies or chewing sugarless gum may be recommended because they can stimulate saliva flow and decrease dry mouth symptoms.
 Someone with a dry mouth should drink lots of water, preferably in frequent sips.

 Drinking dilute lemon juice or sucking a small slice of lemon may increase saliva flow temporarily.
 Lemon juice is acidic and can damage tooth enamel, though.
 Concentrated lemon juice may cause rapid saliva release followed by an even drier mouth than before.